Athlete recovery

 Dr. Alexander Grant, MD, PhD: Urologist & Men's Health Advocate

 Creatine monohydrate does not significantly increase total or free testosterone in healthy men in controlled studies, because it works by boosting cellular energy (ATP recycling) rather than directly stimulating the endocrine system.
-It may still help you train harder and see temporary workout-related hormone spikes—and a single 2009 rugby study reporting higher DHT (a potent ...
+It may still help you train harder and see temporary workout-related hormone spikes.
+A single 2009 rugby study reporting higher DHT (a potent ...

 Ultrahuman ring vs Oura: Which smart ring is worth it for men’s sleep and recovery?